 These results indicate that physicians and other prescribing practitioners use these specific insomnia drugs almost like a reflex, done mostly out of routine rather than taking into account a patient’s medical history, symptoms, or sensitivities.
-They may even ignore patient preferences in favor of their preferred insomnia medication.
+They may even ignore patient preferences in favor of their preferred insomnia medication or melatonin.
 It was the clinician’s prescribing pattern, not patient characteristics, that was the primary predictor of which drug would be used with insomnia patients.

 This research was based on the review of 1,105 patient medical records, including clinical notes.
 Results were published in February’s issue of Scientific Reports.

 These results show that, like the rest of the human race, physicians are ultimately creatures of habit, notes Andrew Beam, lead author of the study and research fellow at Harvard’s Department of Biomedical Informatics.
 Dr. Beam reminds readers that doctors may not always be as rational as many people believe.

 Approximately $60 billion is spent on insomnia every year in the United States.
 That number does not even take into account the physical toll the condition takes on sufferers.
 It is estimated that insomnia actually affects up to 40% of Americans.
 Still, insomnia is one of the most underdiagnosed and poorly treated conditions that blight the American people.

 Dr. Beam added in the report of their findings that choosing the right medication should be based on individual patient needs and characteristics.
 This is critical to the successful resolution of symptoms, as well as the avoidance of social and psychological consequences related to insomnia.